MyBord/mybord-server/docs/build.md

   * Runs the dev server.
 * **`run:prod`:**
   * Runs the prod server.
+  * NOTE: this command *does not* include using the prod.env file because the production env vars get injected via heroku when we run `yarn start`.
 * **`start`:**
   * This is the command that creates our production application; it builds our production node.js server / application and then runs it.